-Other All proposals must be aligned with national regulations, inter alia: The Act of 20 July 2018 - Law on Higher Education and Science; The Act of 30 April 2010 on the National Centre for Research and Development; The Regulation of the Minister of Science and Higher Education of 19 August 2020 on granting state aid by the National Centre for Research and Development, which is in line with the Commission Regulation (EU) No 651/2014 of 17 June 2014 declaring certain categories of aid compatible with the internal market in application of Articles 107 and 108 of the Treaty (General Block Exemption Regulation); The Regulation of the Minister of Science and Higher Education of 17 September 2010 on the detailed mode of b) Funding ratesMaximum funding percentages:
+Enterprises: additional overheads for enterprises include also other operating costs, eg. costs of materials, supplies and similar products incurred directly as a result of the research activity, training costs; travel costs including conference fees; costs of project promotion (e.g. articles, project webpage).
+That costs should account 20% of all eligible direct project costs; Additional overheads (4) are counted as a multiplication by percentage given above (called x%) and the rest of direct costs for enterprises; It means 4=(1+2+3)20%.
+Projects requesting more than PLN 3 million funding are entitled to claim the cost of the audit.
+For more details on eligible costs, please check the guidelines in the call announcement on NCBR webpage.
+Information available at www.ncbr.gov.pl Other All proposals must be aligned with national regulations, inter alia: The Act of 20 July 2018 - Law on Higher Education and Science; The Act of 30 April 2010 on the National Centre for Research and Development; The Regulation of the Minister of Science and Higher Education of 19 August 2020 on granting state aid by the National Centre for Research and Development, which is in line with the Commission Regulation (EU) No 651/2014 of 17 June 2014 declaring certain categories of aid compatible with the internal market in application of Articles 107 and 108 of the Treaty (General Block Exemption Regulation); The Regulation of the Minister of Science and Higher Education of 17 September 2010 on the detailed mode of performance of tasks of the National Centre for Research and Development.

-Basic research Industrial/Applied Research Experimental development/innovation Large Enterprises not eligible Up to 50+15 (max 65%) Up to 25+15 (max 40%) Medium Enterprises not eligible Up to 50+10+15 (max 75 %) Up to 25+10+15 (max 50 %) Small Enterprises not eligible Up to 50+20+15 (max 80 %) Up to 25+20+15 (max 60 %) Universities, public research organisations not eligible Up to 100% Up to 100% Public authorities not eligible not eligible not eligible Associations without economic activities, NGOs not eligible not eligible not eligible
+Basic research Industrial/Applied Research Experimental development/innovation Large Enterprises not eligible Up to 50+5/15/25 (max 75 %) Up to 25+5/15/25 (max 50 %) Medium Enterprises not eligible Up to 50+10+5/15/25 (max 80 %) Up to 25+10+5/15/25 (max 60 %) Small Enterprises not eligible Up to 50+20+5/15/25 (max 80 %) Up to 25+20+5/15/25 (max 70 %) Universities, public research organisations not eligible Up to 100% Up to 100% Public authorities not eligible not eligible not eligible Associations without economic activities, NGOs not eligible not eligible not eligible